conjureee/Smaller-Projects/Horoscope/README.md

 A very simple JavaScript project that displays a horoscope sign and a random fortune based on a user's birth month.

 ### 🛠️ How It Works
--The user’s birth month is matched to the corresponding zodiac sign.
+- The user’s birth month is matched to the corresponding zodiac sign.

--A random fortune message is selected from a predefined list.
+- A random fortune message is selected from a predefined list.

--The result is displayed dynamically on the page using DOM manipulation.
+- The result is displayed dynamically on the page using DOM manipulation.

 ### 💻 Tech Stack
--HTML5
+- HTML5

--CSS3
+- CSS3

--JavaScript (Vanilla)
+- JavaScript (Vanilla)

 ### 🚀 How to Run
 1. Clone this repository or download the project files.